sboggsEHL/Mail_Machine/Seans-dumbdumb-db-guide.md

 FOR EACH ROW EXECUTE FUNCTION track_loan_changes();
 ```

-**Expected outcome:** Now whenever properties or loans are updated or deleted, the changes are automatically tracked in the history tables.
+**Expected outcome:** Now whenever properties, owners, or loans are updated or deleted, the changes are automatically tracked in the history tables.

-## Step 5: Create the DNM (Do Not Mail) Registry
+## Step 7: Create the DNM (Do Not Mail) Registry

 **What we're doing:** Setting up a table to track properties that should not receive mail.